 It isn’t uncommon that a brand will adapt a well-received product into a full collection.
-This year, Patagonia did that with it’s award-winning Micro Puff Jacket, by giving it a waterproof shell and The North Face expanded its Ventrix insulation into a full collection that includes jackets, pullovers and a pair of shorts.
-It makes sense to transfigure a jacket into other pieces of clothing, but Mountain Hardwear went a step further this year by turning its popular Ghost Whisperer jacket into a sleeping bag.
+Recently, Patagonia did that with it’s award-winning Micro Puff Jacket by giving it a waterproof shell while Yeti used its learnings from making rugged coolers to put out a gear storage box.
+Mountain Hardwear made a similar move when it turned its popular Ghost Whisperer jacket into a sleeping bag.

 Mountain Hardwear debuted the Ghost Whisperer in 2012.
 The ultralight down jacket that weighs 7.8 ounces was the product of a collaboration with Swiss mountaineer Ueli Steck, who was an advocate for the fast-and-light approach to mountaineering.
-Despite its lightness, the jacket is windproof and water-resistant.
-These same characteristics went into the Ghost Whisperer Sleeping Bag, which Mountain Hardwear released this year in 20- and 40-degree versions.
+Despite its lightness, the jacket is windproof, water-resistant and warm.
+These same characteristics are present in the Ghost Whisperer Sleeping Bag, which Mountain Hardwear released last year in 20- and 40-degree versions.
 The bags are stuffed with water-resistant Q.Shield 900-fill down and feature super-light Whisperer exterior fabric, cinching mummy-style hoods and specially-designed no-snag zippers.

 Deals, discounts and drops on products you actually care about and want.
 Curated by the Gear Patrol Editors.
 Start Saving